KrishnaswamyLab/MAGIC/README.md

 	$> library(Rmagic)
 	$> MAGIC_data <- run_magic(data, t=6, rescale_percent=0.99)
-For a working example, see `test_magic.R`.
+For a working example, see `R/tests/test_magic.R`.
 Please unzip the data provided in the `data` folder.